sopel-irc/sopel.chat/python3-centos7.md

 `pip` is not included (outside of `virtualenv`, which *is* included).
 To install it, do `easy_install pip` with the SCL active.
-Then, with it still active, you can `pip install willie` (or whatever other package you want).
+Then, with it still active, you can `pip install sopel` (or whatever other package you want).

 ## Using SCL in `systemd` services

 If you're already familiar with `systemd`, it should be clear what to do.
 Prepend all the commands in your unit file with `/usr/bin/scl enable python33 --`.
-The `ExecStart` in [Willie's service file][service-example], when modified to use SCL, becomes
+The `ExecStart` in [Sopel's service file][service-example], when modified to use SCL, becomes
 this:

-    ExecStart=/usr/bin/scl enable python33 -- willie -c /etc/willie.cfg --quiet
+    ExecStart=/usr/bin/scl enable python33 -- sopel -c /etc/sopel.cfg --quiet

 ---